-- UES manages domestic water service throughout the UCF Main Campus.
-These standards are intended to identify any items that must exceed industry and/or code-required minimums. - Water meters are utilized for utility billing, savings calculations, demand profiling, and performance monitoring.
+- 1. UES manages domestic water service throughout the UCF Main Campus.
+These standards are intended to identify any items that must exceed industry and/or code-required minimums. - 2.
+Water meters are utilized for utility billing, savings calculations, demand profiling, and performance monitoring.
 An accurate and properly-selected and installed system is essential to these functions. - 3.
 For ease of use, this section of the construction standards provides multiple 8.5"x11" details or Figures.
 These details are used to convey critical information to the designer, track the designer's progress, and verify the contractor's installation.
 These details or Figures are provided in the table below and are intended to be incorporated into the construction documents by the designer, as applicable, after confirming they meet all current code and designintent requirements.

-ALL Projects As Applicable DW - Figure 02, 03, 04, 05, 06, 07, 08, 09
+ALL Projects As Applicable DW - Figure 00, 01A, 01B DW - Figure 02, 03, 04, 05, 06, 07, 08, 09, 09A, 09B, 10

-- System Size Computation: The allowable minimum service pressure must not be less than 20 pounds per square inch. - 2.
+- 1. System Size Computation: The allowable minimum service pressure must not be less than 20 pounds per square inch. - 2.
 Normal Flow: Flow demands must be based on the output capacity of the water plant.
-Design of water systems must account for peak flow rates for the entire campus. - Fire Flow: Fire hydrant flow tests shall be witnessed by UES.
+Design of water systems must account for peak flow rates for the entire campus. - 3.
+Fire Flow: Fire hydrant flow tests shall be witnessed by UES.
 The results of the tests shall be provided to UES for record keeping. - 4.
 Fire Hydrant Locations: Hydrants must be served by a valve stub not less than 6" IPS, and must connect to a main not less than 8" IPS.
 UES shall be consulted in all cases where the existing main servicing the site is 6" IPS or less.

 - 5. Fire Hydrants Approved Manufacturers - Mueller Super Centurian A423 with 5-1/4" barrel or approved equal.
 Must meet ANSI/AWWA C502 standard, UL246 and FM1510 certified to ANSI/ NSF61. - Hydrants must be equipped with a minimum of one pumper outlet nozzle 4-1/2 inches in diameter and two hose nozzles 2-1/2 inches in diameter - Threads, nozzle caps, operating nuts, and cap color must conform to the National Fire Protection (NFPA) 291 for the color markings of fire hydrants.
 Barrel color must be yellow. - Prepare and prime all surfaces prior to painting. - Fire hydrant body painted using Rust-Oleum Fire Hydrant Enamel Yellow 202790 Part #43828 or approved equal. - Cap colors selected according to class and corresponding GPM.3.5.4.
+Units must be traffictype with breakable safety coupling located below barrel break line to preclude valve opening. - Cap colors selected according to class and corresponding GPM.
+Cap color must correspond to GPM flow at the hydrant.
+Refer to Figure 10 for hydrant flow capacity classifications. - Refer to Figure 10 below for statutes, ordinances, and govering NFPA standard numbers. - Units must be traffic type with breakable safety coupling located below barrel break line to preclude valve opening. - Valve must be compression-type with 5-1/4 inches

-Units must be traffictype with breakable safety coupling located below barrel break line to preclude valve opening. - Valve must be compression-type with 5-1/4 inches minimum valve opening and shoe inlet connection to be 6 inches minimum. - Hydrants must be secured with restraining assemblies. - All units must be designed and installed to be selfdraining. - Gravel or crushed stone for the drain sump must be provided. - 6.
-Valve Locations
+- minimum valve opening and shoe inlet connection to be 6 inches minimum. - Hydrants must be secured with restraining assemblies. - All units must be designed and installed to be selfdraining. - Gravel or crushed stone for the drain sump must be provided.

+6. Valve Locations